Apply to UF MBA

 - Once accepted, how can I reserve my spot in the program?

-Once you are admitted, your official admissions letter and deposit invoice will be send electronically to your email address on file within 5 business days.
+Once you are admitted, your official admissions letter and deposit invoice will be sent electronically to your email address on file within 5 business days.
 Submitting your deposit payment will reserve your spot within the cohort you were admitted into.

 - Can I defer my admission from one term to another?